adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

       explicit: true
 ```

-Only pages with a truthy value in the `pdf` meta tag will have a PDF document generated.
+Only pages with a truthy `pdf` meta tag will see their PDF document generated.

 ```yaml
 ---